Apo Island

-Geography and climate
+Geography

 Apo Island is located off the southeastern tip of Negros Island, 7 kilometers from the town of Zamboanguita, and 25 kilometers south of the Negros Oriental capital Dumaguete.
 Extending approximately 1.5 km (0.9 mi) from north to south and 1 km (0.6 mi) from east to west, the island has a land area of approximately 74 hectares and rises to a height of 120 meters (390 feet) above sea level at its highest point.

 It can be reached by a 30-minute motorized boat ride from the village of Malatapay, Zamboanguita, Negros Oriental.

 Marine sanctuary and tourism

 Rock formations at the boat landing area.

-Apo Island was a community-organized marine sanctuaries, and as such it has been well documented by the global science community.
+Apo Island has a community-organized marine sanctuaries, and as such it has been well documented by the global science community.
 The project was started when Dr. Angel Alcala, a marine scientist from the Silliman University Marine Laboratory introduced to the local fishermen the importance of creating a marine sanctuary in the area.
 Initially, there was hesitation on the part of the locals, but after a three-year dialogue, Dr. Alcala convinced the island community to establish the sanctuary.
 Assisted by the staff of the SU Marine Laboratory in 1982, the local fishermen selected an area along 450 meters of shoreline and extending 500 meters from shore as the sanctuary site.
 Since then, the project initiated on the island led to the creation of hundreds of other marine sanctuaries in the Philippines.